Carlos Bonell has been described by the Classical Guitar Magazine, UK as "one of the great communicators of the guitar world".

 2005 saw the first London International Guitar Festival, of which Carlos was founder and artistic director.
 The festival has remained to this day the largest guitar festival ever presented in London with events in five major halls.

-From 2012 Carlos has been presenting Magical Mystery Guitar Tour in concert.
+In 2012 Carlos released a new album Magical Mystery Guitar Tour dedicated to his own arrangements for solo guitar of music by The Beatles.
 As well as going to number one on the UK classical iTunes charts, the album also entered the top ten in the overall UK iTunes charts.